3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 A _beam lattice node_ can contain a _balls node_ that contains spheres around vertices at beam ends.
 This allows, for example, dumbbell shaped beams and rod and ball lattices.

 A \<balls> element acts as a container for ball elements.
 The order of these elements forms an implicit 0-based index that can be referenced by metadata.
-A balls element MUST NOT contain more than 2^31-1 balls.
+A balls element MUST contain at least one ball element and MUST NOT contain more than 2^31-1 ball elements.

 ### 2.1.2.1 Ball
 Element **\<ball>**